Introductory Microeconomics, Michaelmas Term 2024

 Cheung, Steven, "Roofs or Stars: the Stated Intents and Actual Effects of a Rents Ordinance," Economic Inquiry, vol. 13 (March, 1975), pp. 1-21.

-This week we diverge from the lectures, and stick with the sequence of topics in the textbooks, i.e. first households and then firms.
+This week we diverge from the lectures, and stick with the sequencing of topics in the textbooks, i.e. first household behaviour and then firms.
 You can access the slides for last year's lectures on consumer behaviour via the course Canvas page.
+They were given in Week 4 last year.
+Some of the material on utility maximisation can get rather technical, often using calculus.
+Do your best, talk with your classmates if you need help, and remember that you'll be practising this kind of problem-solving again and again, so it will get easier.

 Essay topic: